haddocking/haddocking.github.io/education/XL-MS-oligomer/index.md

 pre- and post-processing steps might substantially increase the time until the results are available.

 The default on the server is to perform a `quick scanning` (meaning `15.00°` rotational sampling and `2.0Å` grid) in order to get results in a reasonable time.
 You can however choose to perform a `complete scanning`, which should give more reliable results (`9.72°` rotational sampling and `1.0Å` grid).
-The result of such

 <hr>